Austin Marathon

-The Austin Marathon (also known as Ascension Seton Austin Marathon presented by Under Armour for sponsorship reasons) is an annual marathon held in Austin, Texas, since 1992.
-The race weekend also features a half marathon and a 5K run with a two-day expo taking place on Friday and Saturday.
-The 32nd annual event is scheduled to take place on February 18, 2024.
+The Austin Marathon, officially known as the Ascension Seton Austin Marathon, Half Marathon, and 5K, is an annual marathon held in Austin, Texas, since 1992.
+The race weekend also features a half marathon and a 5K run all on the same morning, along with a two-day Health and Fitness Expo taking place on Friday and Saturday.
+The 35th edition of the event is scheduled for February 15, 2026.

-The race begins at 7:00 in the morning and features a highly competitive elite field.
-It is livestreamed by FloSports.
-Participants typically include runners from all 50 U.S. states and about 35 countries.
+The race begins at 7:00 a.m. and attracts a highly competitive elite field.
+It is live-streamed by FloSports, and participants typically come from all 50 U.S. states and more than 35 countries.